Bruises That Start Yellow | Quick Clues Explained

 The Role of Bilirubin in Yellow Bruises

 Bilirubin is a yellow compound produced during hemoglobin breakdown.
-Its presence under the skin causes that distinctive yellow hue in healing bruises.
-The liver normally processes bilirubin for elimination through bile; however, if bilirubin accumulates due to liver dysfunction or excessive breakdown of red blood cells, it can affect bruise appearance.
+Its presence under the skin contributes to the yellow hue seen in many healing bruises.
+The liver normally processes bilirubin for elimination through bile; however, if bilirubin accumulates due to liver dysfunction or excessive breakdown of red blood cells, skin and eye yellowing may occur more broadly, as seen in jaundice.

 Common Causes of Bruises That Start Yellow